Unveiling Laser Hair Removal: The Power of Fluence!

 The Role of Fluence

 Fluence is a key parameter in laser hair removal as it directly affects the outcome of the treatment.
 The energy delivered by the laser is absorbed by the pigment in the hair follicle, which then heats up and gets destroyed.
 However, if the fluence is too low, the hair follicle may not absorb enough energy to be effectively destroyed.
-On the other hand, if the fluence is too high, it can cause damage to the surrounding skin, to adverse effects such as burns or hyperpigmentation.
+On the other hand, if the fluence is too high, it can cause damage to the surrounding skin, leading to adverse effects such as burns or hyperpigmentation.
 Therefore, finding the right balance of fluence is crucial for achieving optimal results while minimizing risks.

 Determining the Ideal Fluence